chuxuzhang/KDD2019_HetGNN/README.md

 het_neigh_train.txt: generated neighbor set of each node by random walk with re-start het_random_walk.txt: generated random walks as node sequences (corpus) for model training

-<4> Model evaluation and raw data processing code will be uploaded late
+<4> Model evaluation and raw data processing code will be uploaded later

 <5> If you find code useful, please consider citing our work.